computablelabs/compspec/TopLevelSpec.md

 #### Market
 **(version 0.2):** The `Market` is the central contract that governs the behavior of a data market.
-The current `Market` implementation evolved from a token curated registry (TCR) `Registry` implementation, but differs in a number of critical ways:
+The current `Market` implementation evolved from a token curated registry (TCR) `Registry` implementation.
+Here's a brief overview of the core functionality of the `Market`.

 - The `Market` has an associated `MarketToken`.
 This `MarketToken` is created upon construction of the market.
-This token is minted and burned by various `Market` operations.
-  - The [`MarketToken`](#market-token) is a mintable and burnable ERC20 token.
+This token is minted and burned by various `Market` operations.The [`MarketToken`](#market-token) is itself a mintable and burnable ERC20 token.
 - The `Market` holds a [reserve](#market-reserve) to the Market.
 This reserve holds `NetworkToken` that is paid in by investors who want to take positions in market and will pay out to people who want to exit market.
-  - `Market.invest(amount)` is a new method that allows an investor to enter the market.
-  - `Market.divest()` allows any token holder to exit the market
+Investors can purchase `MarketToken` by paying `NetworkToken` into the reserve.
+They can withdraw `NetworkToken` from the reserve by burning their `MarketToken` holdings.
-- The market holds an "algorithmic price curve" that provides an automatic conversion rate from `NetworkToken` to `MarketToken`.
+- The `Market` has an "algorithmic price curve" that provides an automatic conversion rate from `NetworkToken` to `MarketToken`.
 The price curve is used by `Market.invest()` to determine the current conversion rate.
-  - `Market.get_current_investment_price()` returns the current `NetworkToken`/`MarketToken` exchange rate from the price curve.
-This depends on the number of `NetworkToken` in the reserve.
+The current conversion rate depends on the current size of the reserve.
-- The `Market` supports a payment layer for queries against the underlying data market.
-Query payments must be performed via `Market` before `Backends` will accept queries.
+- The `Market` supports a payment layer for computational workloads against the underlying data market.
+Payments must be made via `Market` before any `Backends` will accept queries.
-  - `T_util` units of `MarketToken` are minted for the owner of a listing when that listing is queried.
-The `Backend` is responsible for reporting queried listings.
-  - `Market.update_listings_accessed(element_id)` can only be called by a `Backend` for the market.
-- Token holders in `Market` belong to one of two classes, data owner and investor.
+- `MarketToken` holders in `Market` belong to one of two classes, data owner and investor.
+Only data owners can own listings in the market, and only investors have the right to withdraw from the reserve.
+A data owner can convert into investor class by giving up ownership of their listings.
-  - `Market.convert_to_investor()` converts a data owner to an investor.
-  - `Market.get_total_number_investor_tokens()` returns the total number of `MarketTokens` held by investors.
-This method will be used by Market.divest() and Market.get_current_investor_price()
-  - `Market.set_access_cost(listing)`: Callable by the owner of a listing to set price for accessing the listing.
-  - `Market.get_access_cost(listing)`: Getter to view cost.

 #### Market Token
 **(version 0.2):** `MarketToken` is a mintable and burnable ERC20 token.
 The